 The physiological and/or cognitive inability, temporarily or permanently, to make informed, rational judgments and decisions including giving Consent.
-States of Incapacitation may include unconsciousness, sleep and blackouts.
-An individual is incapacitated if it is demonstrated that the individual was unaware at the time of the incident where they were, how they got there, or why or how they became engaged in a sexual interaction.
+States of Incapacitation may include unconsciousness, sleep, and blackouts.
+An individual is Incapacitated if it is demonstrated that the individual was unaware at the time of the incident where they were, how they got there, or why or how they became engaged in a sexual interaction.
 Where alcohol or other drugs are involved, Incapacitation is determined by how a Complainant’s decision-making capacity, awareness of consequences, and ability to make informed judgments are impacted.

 A determination of Incapacitation does not turn on technical or medical definitions, but instead focuses on whether a Complainant has the ability to make informed, rational judgments and decisions including giving Consent.
-Common and obvious warning signs which indicate that a person may be incapacitated or approaching Incapacitation may include: slurred or incomprehensible speech, unsteady gait, combativeness, emotional volatility, vomiting, or incontinence.
-A person who is incapacitated may be unable to accurately respond to one or more of the following questions: “Do you know where you are?”, “Do you know how you got here?”, “Do you know what is happening?”, “Do you know who you are with?”
+Common and obvious warning signs which indicate that a person may be Incapacitated or approaching Incapacitation may include slurred or incomprehensible speech, unsteady gait, combativeness, emotional volatility, vomiting, or incontinence.
+A person who is Incapacitated may be unable to accurately respond to one or more of the following questions: “Do you know where you are?”, “Do you know how you got here?”, “Do you know what is happening?”, “Do you know who you are with?”

-For purposes of this policy, when alcohol is involved, Incapacitation is a state beyond drunkenness or intoxication, and when drug use is involved, Incapacitation is a state of beyond being under the influence or impaired by use of the drug.
-A person is not incapacitated merely because they have been drinking or using drugs.
+For purposes of this policy, when alcohol is involved, Incapacitation is a state beyond drunkenness or intoxication, and when drug use is involved, Incapacitation is a state beyond being under the influence or impaired by use of the drug.
+A person is not Incapacitated merely because they have been drinking or using drugs.
 Alcohol and drug use impact each individual differently, and determining whether an individual is Incapacitated requires a case-by-case determination.

 3.17 Mandatory Reporter

-All university employees except those defined as Confidential Resources are Mandatory Reporters for purposes of this policy.
+All University employees, except those defined as Confidential Resources, are Mandatory Reporters for purposes of this policy.

-Mandatory Reporters are not required to report information disclosed (1) at public awareness events (e.g., Take Back the Night, candlelight vigils, protests, survivor speak-outs, or other public forums in which individuals may disclose conduct prohibited by this policy), or (2) during an individual’s participation as a subject in an Institutional Review Board-approved human subjects research project.
+Mandatory Reporters are not required to report information disclosed (1) at public awareness events (e.g., Take Back the Night, candlelight vigils, protests, survivor speak-outs, or other public forums in which individuals may disclose conduct prohibited under this policy), or (2) during an individual’s participation as a subject in an Institutional Review Board-approved human subjects research project.

-With the exception of student employees, students are not Mandatory Reporters, but are encouraged to report suspected violations of this policy.
+With the exception of student employees, students are not Mandatory Reporters but are encouraged to report suspected violations of this policy.

 3.18 Members of the University Community

-University employees, students, affiliates, affiliate faculty, volunteers, contractors, vendors, customers, visitors, and participants in a university-sponsored program or activity.
+University employees, students, affiliates, affiliate faculty, volunteers, contractors, vendors, customers, visitors, and participants in a University-sponsored program or activity.

-3.19 Officials With Authority
+3.19 Officials with Authority

-When an employee, student, or third-party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct.
+When an employee, student, or third party informs the Title IX Coordinator, or other Official with Authority, of the alleged occurrence of harassing, Discriminatory, and/or Retaliatory conduct.

 An individual who reports alleged prohibited conduct but who is not the individual who is alleged to have experienced the prohibited conduct.